lrdj/goodlookslikethis/_cases_leadership/tech-consultancy.md

 ---
 layout: 2023/case
-title: "Building a practice inside the world's largest consulting firm"
+title: "Building a design practice inside the world's largest consulting firm"

 subtitle: >
   I was asked: Can you give us an example where you’ve helped an organisation to increase their design maturity?
 Sure, I was asked to join an enterprise technology consulting firm which at the time had some digital marketing experience, but little or no maturity in operationalising design thinking at scale.